PowerShell/PowerShell/docs/KNOWNISSUES.md

 -------------------------

-Because PowerShell runs most commands in memory (like Python or Ruby) you can â€˜t use sudo directly with PowerShell built-ins.
-(You can, of course, run powershell.exe from sudo.) it is necessary to run a PowerShell cmdlet from within PowerShell with sudo, for example “ Remove-Item", then you would do "sudo powershell Remove-Item item\_to\_remove.txt".
+Because PowerShell runs most commands in memory (like Python or Ruby) you can't use sudo directly with PowerShell built-ins.
+(You can, of course, run powershell.exe from sudo.)
+If it is necessary to run a PowerShell cmdlet from within PowerShell with sudo, for example "sudo Set-Date 8/18/2016", then you would do "sudo powershell Set-Date 8/18/2016".
 Likewise, you can't exec a PowerShell built-in directly.
 Instead you would have to do "exec powershell item\_to\_exec".

 Missing Cmdlets